pschluet/daily-bible-readings/daily-bible-readings/readme.txt

 * [http://antiochian-api-prod-wa.azurewebsites.net/api/data/RetrieveLiturgicDayByItemId?itemId=0](http://antiochian-api-prod-wa.azurewebsites.net/api/data/RetrieveLiturgicDayByItemId?itemId=0)

 == Installation ==
-Upload the \"daily-bible-readings\" folder to your Wordpress plugins directory located at
+Upload the "daily-bible-readings" folder to your Wordpress plugins directory located at
 ```
 your_wordpress_root_install_directory/wp-content/plugins
 ```
 Next you need to activate the plugin as follows:
 1. Open your Wordpress dashboard.
-2. Click on \"Plugins\" in the dashboard sidebar.
+2. Click on "Plugins" in the dashboard sidebar.
-3. Click the \"Activate\" link under the \"Daily Bible Readings\" plugin title.
+3. Click the "Activate" link under the "Daily Bible Readings" plugin title.

 == Frequently Asked Questions ==
 = Why Am I Seeing Readings for the Wrong Date? =